pantheon-systems/documentation/source/docs/articles/sites/migrate/wordpress-site-networks.md

 You'll need a .sql file containing the data from the site you want to import.
 If you haven't done so already, make sure you remove any data from the cache tables.
 That will make your .sql file much smaller and your import that much quicker.

-If your `.sql` file is less than 500MB, you can use the site dashboard's workflow tool's import function to import the database from a URL.
+If your `.sql` file is less than 500MB, you can use the Import tool on the Workflow tab to import the database from a URL.
 If it is less than 100MB, you can upload the file directly.
-Larger files require the use of the command-line to import the data.
+Larger files require the use of the command line to import the data.

 1. From the Dev environment on the Site Dashboard, click **Connection Info** and copy the Database connection string.
 It will look similar to this: